5 Benefits of Playing Basketball, According to Experts

 1.Basketball can help develop fundamental movement skills.

-No matter your age, fundamental movement skills — the foundation for all physical activity — are key for an active lifestyle.
-Fundamental movement skills are categorized as locomotor (think: running or jumping), object control (catching and throwing) and stability (balancing and twisting) skills.
+No matter what your age, fundamental movement skills—the foundation for all physical activity—are key for an active lifestyle.
+Fundamental movement skills are categorised as locomotor (think: running or jumping), object control (catching and throwing) and stability (balancing and twisting) skills.

-“Fundamental movement skills such as [sprinting], vertical jumping and overhead throwing are very basic to physical movement,” said Koco Eaton, M.D., orthopedic surgeon, founder of Eaton Orthopaedics and a former basketball player (including three seasons of professional basketball in Venezuela).
-“Basketball promotes speed, agility, strength, power and endurance.
+"Fundamental movement skills such as [sprinting], vertical jumping and overhead throwing are very basic to physical movement", says Koco Eaton, MD, orthopaedic surgeon, founder of Eaton Orthopaedics and a former basketball player (including three seasons of professional basketball in Venezuela).
+"Basketball promotes speed, agility, strength, power and endurance.
 It [has] also been shown to increase flexibility and motor coordination.
-As a result, basketball is uniquely oriented to improve fundamental motor skills that are shown to be beneficial in promoting general health.”
+As a result, basketball is uniquely oriented to improve fundamental motor skills that are shown to be beneficial in promoting general health".

-Marco Lopez, P.T., D.P.T., C.S.C.S., a physical therapist and co-founder of The Basketball Doctors, said that basketball “combines sprinting, change of direction, and jumping,” which you don’t often see in other sports.
+Marco Lopez, PT, DPT, CSCS, a physiotherapist and co-founder of The Basketball Doctors, says that basketball "combines sprinting, change of direction and jumping", which you don't often see in other sports.

-A 2020 study comparing basketball players to athletes participating in swimming, soccer and volleyball, suggested that basketball players have some of the highest bone mineral density or BMD.
-A 2018 study came to similar conclusions, noting that playing basketball long-term can positively impact BMD in the legs.
+A 2020 study comparing basketball players to athletes participating in swimming, football and volleyball, suggested that basketball players have some of the highest bone-mineral density or BMD.
+A 2018 study came to similar conclusions, noting that playing basketball long term can positively impact BMD in the legs.

-“Basketball is one of the best sports for bone density,” Lopez said.
-“As we know, once we get older we start losing bone density.
-We can help decrease the rate of loss by loading the bone through jumping, running and weight lifting, so basketball hits almost every category.”
+"Basketball is one of the best sports for bone density", Lopez says.
+"As we know, once we get older, we start losing bone density.
+We can help decrease the rate of loss by loading the bone through jumping, running and weightlifting, so basketball hits almost every category".

 3.It's a type of workout that fluctuates in intensity.

-“Although full court basketball provides a greater benefit than half court basketball, [the study found] half court basketball was still beneficial to the health of the participants," Eaton said.
+"Although full-court basketball provides a greater benefit than half-court basketball, [the study found] half-court basketball was still beneficial to the health of the participants", Eaton says.
 [It] looked at the effects on blood pressure, body composition, cardiovascular fitness and maximum oxygen uptake.
-Significant benefit was noted in half court basketball but a maximum benefit was noted in the participants who were playing full court.”
+Significant benefit was noted in half-court basketball, but a maximum benefit was noted in the participants who were playing full court".

 4.Basketball gets children active at an early age, which can carry into adulthood.

-“The most significant positive benefit from basketball is [the] increase in activity that carries into adulthood,” Eaton said.
+"The most significant positive benefit from basketball is [the] increase in activity that carries into adulthood", Eaton says.

-A 2018 study revealed that 74 percent of children and adolescents in the U.S. report their top reason for playing basketball is to have fun.
+A 2018 study revealed that 74 percent of children and adolescents in the US report their top reason for playing basketball is to have fun.
 And research has found that those who are physically active during childhood are more likely to be active in adulthood than those who are more sedentary as children.
-In fact, according to the U.S. President’s Council on Sports, Fitness and Nutrition Science Board, 73 percent of adults who currently play sports also did so when they were children.
+In fact, according to the US President's Council on Sports, Fitness and Nutrition Science Board, 73 percent of adults who currently play sport also did so when they were children.